 🟡 NoSpy Servers (CyberGhost)

 NoSpy servers are for those who hate spies and government surveillance.
-While we all love Agent 007, we hate spies that keep tabs on us.
-Well, CyberGhost decided to purchase plenty of servers in Romania to avoid third parties.
+While we all love Agent 007, we hate spies.
+CyberGhost decided to purchase servers in Romania to avoid third parties.
 NoSpy servers are proprietary and operated by CyberGhost according to its stringent no-log policy.

-While most of its network is rented (this is normal), it’s good to have these servers if you want additional privacy and security.
+While most of its network is rented (this is normal), these servers are good if you want additional privacy and security.
 They’re only in Romania, so they aren’t the best for bypassing geo-blocks or unblocking content.
-Unless you want to watch Romanian TV or something similar.
+But you can use them to get a Romanian IP address and access local TV channels.

 🟡 Antivirus (CyberGhost)

-This is an optional add-on and, in our book, better than using your built-in Windows Defender, which can be trigger-happy without reason at times.
-We’ve seen an antvirus for the same price in Private Internet Access that we reviewed not long ago.
+This is an optional add-on and better than using your built-in Windows Defender, which can be trigger-happy without reason at times.
+We’ve seen an antvirus for a tad higher price in Private Internet Access that we reviewed not long ago.

 🟡 Privacy Guard (CyberGhost)